kamilkisiela/apollo-angular/website/versioned_docs/version-1.0/basics/network-layer.md

     })

     apollo.create({
-      link: from([authMiddleware, otherMiddleware, http]),
+      link: ApolloLink.from([authMiddleware, otherMiddleware, http]),
     });
   }
 }
 ```

-Given the above code, the header's `Authorization` value will be that of `token` and the `recent-activity` value will.
+Given the above code, the header's `Authorization` value will be that of `token` and the `recent-activity` value will be that of `lastOnlineTime`.
 This example shows how you can use more than one middleware to make multiple/separate modifications to the request being processed in the form of a chain.
 This example doesn't show the use of `localStorage`, but is instead just meant to demonstrate the use of more than one middleware using Apollo Link.

 ### Afterware